MahjongRepository/mahjong/.github/wiki/English.md

 Python 3.9+ is supported.

-If you need Python 2 support you can use v1.1.11 version of the library.
+If you need Python 2 support you can use the v1.1.11 version of the library.

 The library contains various tools (shanten, agari, hand calculation) for the Japanese version of mahjong (riichi mahjong).